AlexandreKavalerski/a-star-puzzle-solver/README.md

 >               - *g*: depth of node
 >               - *h*: heuristic value
 >               - *f*: sum of 'g' and 'h'
->       - *state*: state of node, but in a different format of states provided by 'solution' array (see `convertStateInArray` method below)
+>       - *state*: state of node, but in a different format of states provided by solution's array (see `convertStateInArray` method below)
 >       - *previousNode*: another object with same properties (represents parent node of this one)

 **Obs:**
-- For more examples of how to use, see './examples' folder
+- For more examples of how to use, see ['./examples'](./examples/) folder
 - The goalState considered by the algorithm is:

 ![](./images/goal-state.jpg)